 GeneCards Summary for DSP Gene

 DSP (Desmoplakin) is a Protein Coding gene.
-Diseases associated with DSP include keratosis palmoplantaris striata ii and cardiomyopathy, dilated, with woolly hair and keratoderma.
+Diseases associated with DSP include skin fragility-woolly hair syndrome and skin fragility-woolly hair-palmoplantar keratoderma syndrome.
 Among its related pathways are ERK Signaling and Adhesion.
-GO annotations related to this gene include structural molecule activity and protein binding, bridging.
+GO annotations related to this gene include poly(A) RNA binding and structural constituent of cytoskeleton.
 An important paralog of this gene is DST.

 UniProtKB/Swiss-Prot for DSP Gene